Layer-Wise Data-Free CNN Compression: Layer-Wise Data-Free Compression

 \subsection{Data-Free Quantization}

+We now describe how to use our generated data to quantize a neural network.
 Our method quantizes both weights and activation ranges.
 As is standard, we set our weight quantizers to the minimum and maximum of the weight tensors \cite{google_quantization}.
-Setting the activation quantizers is done in DFQ \cite{DFQ} by setting the maximum and minimum activation range to six standard deviations away from the mean, as determined by BatchNorm \cite{BatchNorm} statistics.
-The lower activation range is then clamped to $0$, since ReLU \cite{ReLU} activations are used in their networks.

-Instead, we set activation ranges by performing a simple optimization using generated data (Algorithm~\ref{alg:quantization_algorithm}).
-Recall that the quantized version of a floating-point activation tensor $X$ can be expressed as
+We set activation ranges by performing a simple optimization (Figure~\ref{alg:quantization_algorithm}).
+Recall that the quantized version of a floating-point activation tensor $X$ can be expressed as $Q(X, l, h, b)$: